per1234/Luni/device-driver-0.7.0.md

 ####Status Return from Methods

-Each of the device driver methods returns an `int` value to the caller.
+Each of the device driver methods returns a signed `int` value to the caller.
 If the value is negative, then the call failed and the value is an error code.
 If the value is greater than or equal to 0, then the call succeeded.
 The meaning of the non-negative value depends on the call.
 For example, the `open` method returns a handle for future use and the `read` method returns the number of bytes read.
 The details for each method are documented below.

 ####Firmata Messages